The Info You’re After

 What LS engines are compatible?

 Most GM LS 3rd generation 4.8L and 5.3L small blocks should work.
 6.0L engines are not currently recommended.
 GM 4th and 5th generation LS engines should also bolt up, but have not been tested.
-Contact us to check engine compatibility or if you have interest in using a 4th or 5th generation LS.

 What is my total cost for this conversion going to be?